vivmuk/nutrisnap/README.md

 ### DELETE `/api/food-logs/:id`
 Delete a food log by ID

-## Migration from Google Gemini
+## Technology Stack

-This project has been migrated from Google Gemini API to Venice AI.
-See [MIGRATION_GUIDE.md](./MIGRATION_GUIDE.md) for detailed migration information.
+This project uses Venice AI (Mistral 31-24B model) for image analysis.
+For migration information from other platforms, see [MIGRATION_GUIDE.md](./MIGRATION_GUIDE.md).

 ## License